0xCAFEDECAF/VanLiveConnect/README.md

 It will work (at least to some extent) if you have a Peugeot of around 1996-2004, fitted with a VAN comfort bus.

-As mentioned, VAN bus was used in the beginning of 2000's by the PSA group (Peugeot and Citroen) as a communication protocol between the various comfort-related equipment.
+As mentioned, VAN bus was used in the beginning of 2000's by the PSA group (Peugeot and Citroën) as a communication protocol between the various comfort-related equipment.
 Later, around 2005, they started to replace this protocol in their newer cars with the CAN bus protocol.